Upgrade your website with cohesive IM and Live Chat strengths

 • Self-service portals provide customers with instant access to information at the moment they want it most.
 It helps end-users as the first line of support and empowers those customers to find information to resolve their issues.

-Pro tip: Balance your support tasks with both live chat and chatbot to deliver a better conversational experience.
-With bots as the primary contact, you can answer simple queries and transfer the complex chats to the support agents for effective handling.
+Balance your support tasks with both live chat and chatbot to deliver a better conversational experience.
+With bots as the primary contact, you can answer simple queries and transfer complex chats to the support agents for effective handling.

 Perfecting product quality has numerous benefits for any company.
 The positive correlation between product quality and sales should be reason enough to make quality a top priority in a business strategy.

-Note: The trust, credibility, and loyalty that comes from happy customers build repeat sales and ignites positive recommendations about a product that helps a company reach new audiences.
+The trust, credibility, and loyalty that come from happy customers build repeat sales and ignite positive recommendations about a product that helps a company reach new audiences.

 • Ensure that the new hires are experienced and have domain expertise that adds value to the service they offer to the customers.